Late Change of Class Schedule Policy & Procedure

 How to Submit

-The paper form must be used for students who need to gather signatures from a Undegraduate Major Adviser, professor, Athletics, or International Office.
-Paper forms can be submitted to the College of Letters & Science Office of Undergraduate Advising at either 206 Evans Hall or 156 Dwinelle Hall.
-Any incomplete, unreadable, missing, or incorrect information will cause a delay in processing.
+The PDF form must be used for students who need to gather signatures from an Undergraduate Major Adviser, professor, Athletics, or International Office.
+PDF forms can be submitted to the College of Letters & Science Office of Undergraduate Advising via email at email@example.com.

 Deadline for Submission

-Late Change of Class Schedule petitions are due by 4pm on the last day of classes, the Friday before RRR week.
+The deadline for Late Change of Class Schedule petitions is the last day of classes, the Friday before RRR week.
 Deadline dates for the current semester can be found on our homepage.